-While thunderstorms can look beautiful from a distance, they are very dangerous and if you are caught in one during trekking you should do your best to find shelter.
+While thunderstorms can look beautiful from a distance, they are very dangerous, and if you are caught in one during camping, you should do your best to find shelter.
 If you are a thunderstorm fan, the best options you have is to look at thunderstorm pictures and videos or to observe them from inside a place where it’s physically impossible for lighting to strike.
+Given that things don’t always work as planned, this article is going to give you a list of camping safety tips just in case you get caught in the type of severe storm conditions where thunders are the main protagonists.

-When you are caught in a storm somewhere far away from a safe location, you should not refrain from following thunderstorm safety tips.
+When you are caught in a storm somewhere far away from a safe location, you should not refrain from following some important lightning safety tips.
 Don’t forget that while the chances of getting struck by lightning in any one year are 1 in 700,000, it is likely that very different statistics apply to those who are hiking and camping during thunderstorms.

 In case you’re in an open area, do your best to find a valley and crouch down into the smallest target possible.
 Cover your ears and avoid making contact with the ground by balancing on the balls of your feet.
 If you’re so unlucky that you’re the water, try to get to shore as fast as possible and apply one of the previously mentioned strategies, namely the one for the forest or open area.
 If possible, get down off hilltops and ridges.
 Don’t forget that lightning can occur even after several minutes after a storm, for which it is best to avoid open ground or high places for 30 minutes after the storm.